Super Puma crash not due to technical problems, says CAA

 The spokesman added: "Based on all the information currently available, we do not believe that the accident was caused by an airworthiness or technical problem, and consider that the decision by the operators to resume Super Puma flights is appropriate.

 "We would not allow a return to service unless we were satisfied that it was safe to do so.
-We will review the position if any new evidence comes to light."'Duty of care'
+We will review the position if any new evidence comes to light."

 None of the three North Sea helicopter operators had Super Puma passenger flights on Friday.